The Sign of the Four

-The Sign of the Four, also called The Sign of Four, is an 1890 detective novel, and it is the second novel featuring Sherlock Holmes by British writer Sir Arthur Conan Doyle.
+The Sign of the Four, also called The Sign of Four, is an 1890 detective novel, the second novel featuring Sherlock Holmes by British writer Sir Arthur Conan Doyle.
 Doyle wrote four novels and 56 short stories featuring the fictional detective.

 Plot

-In 1888 Miss Mary Morstan arrives with a case.
+In 1888 Miss Mary Morstan arrives at the flat of Sherlock Holmes with a case.
 She explains that, ten years earlier, her father Captain Arthur Morstan disappeared immediately after arriving in London from his military service abroad.
-Mary contacted his friend, Major Sholto, who denied having seen him.
-Four years later, she received a valuable pearl in the post, a gift repeated once a year for six years.
-With the sixth pearl, she received a letter asking for a meeting, claiming that she is a "wronged woman".
+Mary contacted his friend, Major John Sholto, who denied having seen him.
+Four years later she received a valuable pearl in the post, a gift repeated every year for six years.
+With the sixth pearl, she also received a letter asking for a meeting, claiming that she is a "wronged woman".

-Holmes takes the case, and soon discovers that Major Sholto had died a week before Mary received the first pearl.
-The only further clue Mary can give Holmes is a map of a fortress found in her father's desk, appended with the words "The Sign of the Four: Jonathan Small, Mahomet Singh, Abdullah Khan, Dost Akbar," and four small cross-like symbols.
+Holmes takes the case and soon discovers that Major Sholto had died a week before Mary received the first pearl.
+The only further clue Mary can give Holmes is a map of a fortress found in her father's desk, appended with the words, "The Sign of the Four: Jonathan Small, Mahomet Singh, Abdullah Khan, Dost Akbar" and four small cross-like symbols.

-Following the letter's instructions, Holmes, Watson, and Mary go to the Lyceum Theatre; there, they meet a coachman who takes them to the house of Major Sholto's son Thaddeus, the anonymous sender of the pearls.
+Following the letter's instructions, Holmes, Watson and Mary go to the Lyceum Theatre, where they meet a coachman who takes them to the house of Major Sholto's son, Thaddeus, the anonymous sender of the pearls.
 He reveals that Captain Morstan did, in fact, visit Major Sholto, demanding his half of a treasure that Sholto had secretly brought back from India.
 In the ensuing quarrel, Captain Morstan suffered a heart attack and died, striking his head on the treasure box as he fell.
 Afraid he would be suspected of murder, Major Sholto buried the body and hid the treasure, leaving out a small gold chaplet studded with twelve pearls.
 Thaddeus and his twin brother Bartholomew only learned of this when their father revealed it while on his deathbed; he was about to reveal to them where the treasure was hidden, when a bearded man appeared at the window and the Major died of fear.
-The brothers tried and failed to catch the intruder; later on, they found a note pinned to the Major's body, which read "The Sign of Four".
-Thaddeus began sending Mary the pearls to make things right, and the brothers searched for the treasure.
+The brothers tried and failed to catch the intruder and later on, found a note pinned to the Major's body which read "The Sign of Four".
+Thaddeus began sending Mary the pearls to make things right and the brothers searched for the treasure.
 Six years later, Bartholomew found and withheld it; Thaddeus then contacted Mary so they could both confront Bartholomew and demand their shares.